Law Abiding Citizen: Plot

-Cantrell and Nick meet the former's CIA contact, learning Clyde previously worked with the agency, creating imaginative assassination devices and orchestrating intricate lethal tactics against nearly impossible targets.
-They are warned Clyde can kill anyone anytime he wishes and that if he is in jail, it is all part of a bigger plan.
-During a meeting with Nick and Cantrell, the judge is killed by an explosive hidden in her cell phone.
+Suspicious of Clyde's uncommon skillset and surgically precise tactics, Cantrell and Nick meet Bray, a CIA contact who divulges Clyde's past employment with the agency, where he specialized in assassinating impossible targets from afar with unorthodox devices and methods.
+Bray warns them that Clyde can kill anyone anytime he wishes and that his imprisonment may be part of a bigger plan.
+Bray finishes the meeting by suggesting to Nick and Cantrell that the only way to stop Clyde is to kill him.
+During a meeting with Nick and Cantrell, Judge Burch is killed by an explosive hidden in her cell phone.
 Clyde explains to Nick that the murders are not about revenge, but the failures of the justice system.
-He then demands to be released and all charges against him dropped or he will "kill everyone".
+Clyde demands his release and all charges dropped to end the killings by 6:00 a.m. the following day or he will "kill everyone".

-Nick takes precautionary measures instead.
-After Clyde's deadline passes, a number of Nick's assistants die from car bombs.
-Nick meets with Clyde in private, beats him, and yells at him in frustration that, if they had tried to convict Ames and Darby, they might have gone free.
-Clyde counters that Nick did not care and that if he had at least tried but failed, Clyde would have accepted it.
-Nick demands an end to the killings, but Clyde tells him that he is just beginning to destroy the corrupt system and all who believe in it.
-While leaving the funeral of a colleague, Cantrell is killed by a weaponized bomb disposal robot.
-Nick is ready for his resignation; however, the irate mayor puts the city on lockdown and promotes Nick to acting District Attorney.
+Nick takes precautionary measures instead, moving his entire team to the prison to work throughout the night.
+After Clyde's deadline passes without incident, Nick releases his team.
+While walking to his car, six attorneys from Cantrell's office are killed in car bombings, including Nick's assistant, Sarah Lowell.
+Nick privately meets Clyde, beating and yelling at him in frustration that, if they had tried to convict Ames and Darby, they might have gone free.
+Clyde counters that Nick is apathetic and that if he had at least tried but failed, Clyde would have accepted the outcome.
+Nick demands an end to the killings, but Clyde responds that he is just beginning and is prepared to go Von Clausewitz on the entire legal system.
+While leaving Sarah's funeral, Cantrell and his two-man security detail are killed by a weaponized bomb disposal robot armed with ATR and a missile.
+Nick prepares to resign, but the irate mayor instead promotes Nick to acting District Attorney and locks the city down.

-Nick learns that Clyde owns an auto garage near the prison.
-A tunnel leads to a cache of guns, disguises, and other equipment below the solitary confinement cells, with secret entrances to each cell.
-He realizes that Clyde wanted to be in solitary confinement all along; this allowed him to easily leave the prison without detection and carry out his premeditated murders while misleading the police, who assumed his murders to be accomplices' doing.
+Nick learns that Clyde owns a building near the prison.
+He and Homicide Detective Dunnigan discover a tunnel inside that leads to a cache of guns, disguises, and other equipment below the solitary confinement cells, with secret entrances to each cell.
+Nick realizes that Clyde intentionally sought solitary confinement, allowing him to leave the prison undetected.
 Evidence points to Clyde's next target, City Hall, where the mayor is holding an emergency meeting.
-Nick and his men cannot find Clyde, but discover a cell-phone-activated suitcase bomb planted in the room directly below the meeting.
+Nick and his men fail to find Clyde, instead discovering a suitcase bomb loaded with napalm planted in the room below the meeting.